 Hexagonal and Torx allen keys are the two most commonly used tools in tightening various parts of the bicycle for instance, the handlebar, stem, steerer tube, seatpost, saddle clamp, bottle cages.

-You can purchase these allen keys from any hardware shops or bicycle shops.
+You can purchase these allen keys from any hardware shop, bicycle shop or Decathlon.
 The allen keys comes in two types of packaging.
 In my Torx key set, you can see that it is portable to be stored in a saddle bag.
 In my Hexagonal key set, you can see that it is not portable and meant to be kept in storage box.
 Hence, you must decide where you plan to keep it and get the appropriate packaging.

 Work Done = Force X Distance.